zgsm-ai/costrict/zgsm/docs/devel/en-US/fork.md

 $ git push -f origin feature/add-function
 ```

-7) Create a pull request on your personal remote repository page.
+7. Create a pull request on your personal remote repository page.

 After pushing to the remote repository, you can submit a pull request to the main branch.
-The Maintainer of the Zhuge Shenma project will then review the code and merge it into the main branch.
+The Maintainer of the Shenma project will then review the code and merge it into the main branch.